Table of contents

 Simple motor tics: eye blinking and other eye movements, facial grimacing, shoulder shrugging, and head or shoulder jerking.

 Complex motor tics: facial grimacing combined with a head twist and a shoulder shrug.
-Other complex motor tics, which may appear to be done on purpose, include smelling or touching objects, bending, hopping, obscene gestures, or twisting.
+Patients may display other complex motor tics, which may appear to be done on purpose, include smelling or touching objects, bending, hopping, obscene gestures, or twisting.

 Simple vocal tics: throat clearing, coughing, barking, or grunting.